JordanWCotton/flightHoursTracker/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Current actively used non-Angular specific dependancies:
-+ Via npm:
-+ express
-+ mongoose
-+ mongodb
-+ path
-+ body-parser
-+ ng2-datepicker
-+ bootstrap

 ## User Manual:
 The application is still very much in development, and as such the currently implemented features are as follows:

 + User can create an account, which is stored on the server.
+Passwords are currently stored in plaintext on database.
 + User can log in using created account and password.
 + User can add flights to their account.
 + Multi-profile flights are now supported, and can be submitted in groups of three.